dpPEScomp/pesdpcompetition.github.io/_pages/about.md

 ## Submission Requirements
+* [Expressions of Interest (EoI)](https://forms.office.com/e/repDqrsh6p) are open until December 15, 2025.
+A bonus score of 0.25 will be awarded to participants who submit their EoI before the deadline.
-* All submitted works should consist of two parts: part1 the DATASET(s) and part2 the REPORT(s)
+* All final submitted works should consist of two parts: part1 the DATASET(s) and part2 the REPORT(s)
 * All DATASET(s) must be uploaded to [IEEE DataPort](https://ieee-dataport.org/) and comply with DataPort’s upload and publication policies.
 * REPORT(s) must include a brief introduction document and a data description article in [IEEE data description](https://www.ieee-data.org/) journal Descriptor Articles style.
 * Please use the provided template for REPORT(s)

-**Find more info. in SubmissionDeatils session**
+**Failed or incomplete submission will lead to unsucessful, participition** **Find more info. in SubmissionDeatils session**